Winter Issue Forecasts Future of Waterfowling, Highlights Science-based Defense of Duck Hunting

 In “Failure Meets Redemption,” Craig Bihrle reminisces on an outing that caused him to lose the trust of his friends until, ultimately, it was won back in a big way.
 And don’t miss Ray Beaulieu’s vivid photo feature, which encourages us all to “Cherish the Chill” of frigid hunts—because often that is when the waterfowling gets memorably good.

-As always, the Spring Issue carries a full slate of informative and entertaining columns such as Duck Dogs, Shotgunning, Strategies and Traditions to help you get the most from your waterfowl season.
+As always, the Winter Issue carries a full slate of informative and entertaining columns such as Duck Dogs, Shotgunning, Strategies, Waterfowl Chef, and Duckology to help you get the most from your waterfowl season.

 The only way to receive Delta Waterfowl magazine is to join The Duck Hunters Organization.
 If you are a member, thank you for your support.
-The Spring Issue will arrive soon!
+The Winter Issue will arrive soon!